top of page

 Seeking to develop a better understanding of how people become involved, their journey, the damage involvement has on everyone, please play them and initially choose the decision you would make.

-But then, why not choose a different decision and see what happens....................
+But then, why not choose a different decision and see what happens when people take a different path...................

 T

-Extremists Want To Use Young People
+Extremists Want To Manipulate Young People

 What You Need to Know

-Looking to educate people on what being involved is like, next we have a set of videos, which are the genuine words of people who have been involved, but their parts are played by actors.
+Looking to educate people on what being involved is like, next we have a set of videos, which use the genuine words of people who have been involved, but their parts are played by actors.

 Understanding people's personal stories is so important.

-Highlighting genuine change is possible, please watch these videos and use them to hold discussions about why and how do people get involved, but also how people can be supported to walk away.
+Highlighting genuine change is possible, please watch these videos and use them to hold discussions about why and how people get involved, but also how people can be supported to walk away.

 Nathan's Story